Harness the power of generative AI to enhance the efficiency and quality of data analysis in educational settings.

 About the Program

-This fully online program prepares graduates to work as data scientists in research and development in areas such as at-risk prediction, intelligent tutoring systems, and educational recommender systems.
+This fully online program prepares graduates to work as data scientists in research and development in areas such as at-risk prediction, and AI-based adaptive learning systems such as intelligent tutoring systems and educational recommender systems.
 You will emerge understanding when and why to use different methods for a range of applications in order to make a real-world impact.
-The program teaches you both the latest learning analytics algorithms and tools as well as how to engineer data streams to turn raw data into interpretable and valuable features.
-Your use of contemporary data analytics methods will be grounded in the rich history of educational thought, with an understanding of how this grounding can support efforts to address challenges such as algorithmic bias to improve educational outcomes at scale.

 Application deadline